 Encourage your family and friends to report suspected ADRs as consumers (parents, guardians or caregivers) to the government regulator of the pharmaceutical industry in their country.

 Before they submit a government report, it might be helpful for them to get a free RxISK Report, which determines how likely it is that an adverse reaction was caused by a drug side effect.
 Many people think that drug side effects are symptoms of the illness, disease, or disorder the drug is supposed to treat.
 Some people even think they got their prescription just in time because their condition got worse shortly after starting the drug, not being aware that what they experienced might have been an ADR.

-RxISK Reports can also be shared with prescribing doctors, who are often not aware of the most serious side effects of a drug, such as death or permanent disability, because of the fraudulent concealment by a pharmaceutical company of negative data from clinical trials or post-approval studies.
+RxISK Reports can also be shared with prescribing doctors, who are often not aware of the most serious side effects of a drug, such as death, disability, or dysfunction, because of the fraudulent concealment by a pharmaceutical company of negative data from clinical trials or post-marketing studies.
 In some cases, this deception goes on for decades.
-A good example is Purdue Pharma, which concealed clinical trial data about how addicting the opioid painkiller OxyContin was to get it approved in the United States by the Food and Drug Administration in 1995, which prevented people from making informed choices about use.
+A good example is Purdue Pharma, which concealed clinical trial data about how addicting the opioid painkiller OxyContin was to get it approved in the United States by the FDA in 1995, which prevented people from making informed choices about use.
 By 2019, OxyContin and other opioids had caused hundreds of thousands of overdose deaths worldwide.